 Oakland Ice Center operated by Sharks Ice offers a hockey program for every age and skill level of hockey player from their first time on the ice until they age out of youth hockey at 18 years old.
 We are a USA Hockey Gold Association...more information

 Ladder of Development

-The class is divided into three levels based on age and skill for players to develop the basics of skating and puck skills to prepare them for Sharks Ice Youth Hockey League and Oakland Bears.
-We have free rental gear available for players new to hockey while they are in the class and subject to availability for player over 8 years old.
+The class is divided into three levels based on age and skill for players to develop the basics of skating skills to prepare them for the Sharks Ice Youth Hockey League and Oakland Bears travel program.
+We have free rental gear available for players new to hockey while they are in the class, but are subject to availability.